discodavey/elife-vendor-workflow-config/elife_produciton_workflow_proposal_june_2015.md

 This task is completed using the ECS tool.

-For more detailed description of the pre-editing process see **XXX**.
+For more detailed description of the pre-editing process see **ExeterPremedia please provide**.

 ####Output: